openactive/openactive-test-suite/packages/openactive-integration-tests/test/certification/README.md

 The certificate is composed of three key elements:
 * A human readable HTML page
 * An embedded machine-readable JSON-LD snippet
-* An embedded zip file of evidence of the test suite results that were used to obtain this certificate, as is common practice. (link to OpenID Connect)
+* An embedded zip file of evidence of the test suite results that were used to obtain this certificate, as is [common practice](https://openid.net/certification/).

 All three of these components must be coherent and match in order for the certificate to be valid.